Reward For Mollie Tibbetts Hits $277K, Father Believes She’s Still Alive With Someone Familiar

 — Fox News (@FoxNews) August 6, 2018

 As those who have been following the story know, it was on July 18 that Mollie went missing from Brooklyn, Iowa.
 Those close to the college student became suspicious when she didn’t arrive at work.
-Investigators remain tight-lipped about some of the finer details they believe my help solve the case.
+Investigators remain tight-lipped about some of the finer details they believe may help solve the case.

 These basic details include whether they believe Mollie made it back home after her evening jog.
 At this time, they are not speculating on what they believed happened or what theories they are currently working on.